Observation of stochastic resonance in directed propagation of cold atoms

 The introduction of a weak probe ${\cal E}_p$, $\omega_p$ {propagating in the $z$-direction, as in} {\dcor Fig.~\ref{fig:fig1}~(a),} breaks the symmetry resulting in directed motion {along $\pm x$}: ${\cal E}_p$ modulates the lattice at {$\delta = \omega_L - \omega_p$} {\dcor producing the following addition to the optical potentials

 where {$\varepsilon_p={\cal E}_p/4{\cal E}_0$}.
 Since

 the probe contribution (\ref{eq:probe:U}) can be seen as the superposition of two perturbations traveling in opposite directions with velocity $\pm \delta/k_x$.
 Each perturbation is expected to excite an atomic density wave with wave number $k=\pm k_x$ and frequency $\omega=\delta$}, referred to as Brillouin modes in analogy to acoustic waves rippling through fluids~\cite{grynprl1996,grynprl2002}. {\dcor Optimal propagation is then expected when the velocity of these atomic modes, $v_B=\pm\delta/k_x$, matches that of the {half-oscillations} discussed above, $v_S$, yielding a maximum at $\delta=\Omega_X$.
-Previous research \cite{grynprl1996,grynprl2002,grynbergepl,grynpra2003} has focused only on these modes, which share the same frequency and wave number as the probe perturbations {(a rudimentary visualization of such a mode is provided in Sec.
-S3, supplementary notes)}.
+Previous research \cite{grynprl1996,grynprl2002,grynbergepl,grynpra2003} has focused only on these modes, which share the same frequency and wave number as the probe perturbations {(a simple visualization is provided in Appendix C)}.
 The results of a novel theory \cite{cubero22}, presented in Fig.~\ref{fig:david}, do confirm them as the dominant ones, though other excited density waves can be clearly observed at play with non-negligible quantitative contributions.

 {\dcor In general, a propagating perturbation is expected to excite not only the atomic wave of frequency and wave number of the perturbation, but also other nearby modes.
 This is indeed the case in our system, Fig.~\ref{fig:david} shows that atomic waves with $\omega=\delta$ and $k=2k_x$ and $3k_x$ are {also} excited, as well as the mode $\omega=2\delta$, $k=2k_x$, which has the same phase velocity as the propagating perturbation, in addition to} a plethora of non-propagating modes (i.e. with $\omega=0$).